Each kit contains carefully selected materials to ensure your garden flourishes in the local environment:

 - Regular deadheading of flowers will keep plants looking their best

-- Perfect for residents who enjoy a bold, eye-catching garden.
+- Perfect for residents who enjoy a bold, eye-catching garden

-All plant packs require regular watering during establishment (first 1-2 summers), but once mature, they will thrive on natural rainfall, except in extreme drought or heatwave conditions.
+regular watering during establishment (first 1-2 summers), but once mature, they will thrive on natural rainfall, except in extreme drought or heatwave conditions.

-Residents who receive a Verge Makeover Starter Kit will also attend a free Verge Makeover Workshop, designed to give you the knowledge and confidence to create a thriving native verge garden.
+free Verge Makeover Workshop, designed to give you the knowledge and confidence to create a thriving native verge garden.

+These workshops will be held at the Belmont Hub, Events Space (213 Wright Street, next to the library).
 As part of your application, you’ll need to register for one of the following sessions:

 Consolidated Local Law 2020

-It is the participant’s responsibility to ensure the verge garden complies with the Consolidated Local Law 2020.
+Consolidated Local Law 2020.
 The verge garden must provide a safe environment, this includes not obstructing vehicle or pedestrian access, or sightlines.
-A copy of the Verge Greening Guidelines can be found at the top of this web page.
+A copy of the

 Underground Services